EddieHubCommunity/Hackathons/README.md

 - Link to your folder
 ```

-*Note: if you do not have a repo for some of your assets, you can create a folder with your name under the relevant hackathon*
+*Note: if you do not have a repo for some of your assets, you can create a folder with your GitHub username under the relevant hackathon*

 ## MLH: LocalHackDay January 2021